vxnuaj/NEOCORTEX/Neurons/Machine-Learning/Decision Tree.md

 The solution to this is to prune the tree perhaps via maximum depth or a performance metric such as classification error or [[information gain]].

-Benefits of decision trees include the absence of a need for pre-processing
+Benefits of decision trees include the absence of a need for pre-processing and being able to handle all types of data.